Tourism in Ghana: Tourist attractions and statistics

-In 2011, Ghana made $2.19 billion ($2,019,000,000) from the tourism sector from an estimated 1.1 million international tourist arrivals.
-In 2012, Ghana’s tourism sector made $1.7 billion from 993,600 international tourists, providing employment for 359,000 people.
-Ghana will annually make US$8.3 billion from the tourism sector per year by the year 2027 on the back of an estimated 4.3 million international tourist arrivals.
+In 2011, Ghana made $2.19 billion ($2,019,000,000) from the tourism sector, from an estimated 1.1 million international tourist arrivals.
+In 2012, Ghana's tourism sector made $1.7 billion from 993,600 international tourists, providing employment for 359,000 people.
+Ghana will annually make US$8.3 billion from the tourism sector per year by the year 2027, on the back of an estimated 4.3 million international tourist arrivals.

 To enter Ghana, it is necessary to have a visa authorized by the Government of Ghana, except for certain business incubators and business magnates who are on business trips.

 Heritage tourism

 Heritage tourism in Ghana is led by a festival called the Pan-African Historical Festival or PANAFEST.
 The festival is a cultural event with the intention of increasing the notion of Pan-Africanism and African development.
 It consists of the festival itself as well as the celebration surrounding Emancipation Day.
 PANAFEST primarily takes place in two cities, Elmina and Cape Coast, which were the largest slave-trading forts in the nation.
 The festival takes place over eight to nine days and begins with a ceremonial wreath laying.
 Events during PANAFEST include carnival day, a journey of return from those located in other nations, Rita Marley's birthday, an academic lecture on the women and youth, a naming ceremony from people from the diaspora, and finally the "Reverential Night".

 PANAFEST is a direct manifestation of Ghanaian culture.
 It is also the appropriation of it and capitalization by the Rawlings administration.
-Indeed, Rawlings' developed international cultural festivals such as PANAFEST as a source of income for Ghana through the promotion of tourism in Ghana.
-It proved to be effective.
+Indeed, Rawlings' developed international cultural festivals (including PANAFEST) are sources of income for Ghana.